abusyd1/Installation-Scripts/README.md

 ## 2. Enter the cloned directory
 > cd Installation-Scripts-Linux

 ## 3. You may need to add execute permissions for the scripts.
-You can simply copy the following command and all scripts will have execute permissions:
+You can simply run the following command and all scripts will have execute permissions:
 > chmod +x *.sh

 ## 4. Simply run the following in your terminal (replacing <script_name> with the name of the script)